Essential Gear For Day Hiking

 REI Co-op: $100

-If you are looking for budget-friendly rain coat that is well-made, then you’ve found your match.
-Compared to North Face jackets (which are lovely in their own right), I like that the Rainer can fit layers underneath without it losing its shape and becoming bulky.
+If you are looking for a well-made and budget-friendly rain coat, then you’ve found your match.
+Compared to North Face jackets (which are lovely in their own right), I like that this one can fit layers underneath without it losing its shape and becoming bulky.
 The extended visor on the hood is also helpful to keep the rain at bay.

 Outdoor Research: $225

-This jacket is pricier but it has lasted me for years and I foresee it lasting many more, even with the beatings I give it.
-It’s taken me on rainy PNW hikes, downpours in the city, and climbing up Mt.
+This jacket is pricier but has lasted me for years and I foresee it lasting many more, even with the beatings I give it.
+It’s kept me dry and warm on rainy PNW hikes, through downpours in the city, and while climbing up Mt.
 Rainier.
-The hefty price tag is for its quality, and for being GORE-TEX.
-Personally, I love the strength of the fabric (read: no tears) and the roomy hood that actually shields rain—plus is compatible with helmets!
+The hefty price tag is because it’s truly a quality jacket.
+Personally, I love the strength of the fabric (read: no tears) and the roomy hood actually shields rain—and it’s compatible with helmets!

 This thing is my one true love (along with all the other things I’ve deemed my “true loves”).
-It is perfect for traveling, camping, hiking, backpacking or just throwing on to take a walk or go to the store.
-Not only does it have a great shape and lots of discreet pockets, but it’s also super cozy.
-I’ve had mine for about five years and it still is in great shape, including the inner fleece lining.
+It is perfect for traveling, camping, hiking, backpacking, or just throwing on to take a walk or go to the store.
+Not only does it have a great shape and lots of discreet pockets, but it’s also very cozy.
+I’ve had mine for over five years and it’s still in great shape, including the inner fleece lining.

 Echo Hoodie